tech-for-better/Pell-Ensemble-MM/README.md

 - Interact with webcam images
 - "Complete" sections/levels and unlock answers
 - Navigate through the web portal
-- Responsive navbar for smaller screens
+- Use responsive navbar for smaller screens

 ## Tech Stack
 - React